 If email proves to be an effective tool with a particular coach, maximize its potential throughout the recruiting process.
 Update coaches regularly on your successes on the field and the status of your application.
 Respond promptly to emails that they send you.

-When you receive an email from a coach, hit reply and write a few paragraphs.
-Don’t let it sit unanswered for days on end.
-Have rapid-fire email conversations with coaches; encourage them to have casual back-and-forth interactions with you.
-Don’t agonize over the wording of your emails.
-Just be yourself.
-Information emails don’t have to be as polished as your cover letter.
-Coaches want to hear from you, because then they don’t have to do the chasing.
-So keep them posted on your accomplishments and application progress.
-This will show that you’re reliable and committed.
+When you receive an email from a coach, hit reply and write a few paragraphs within 2 days.
+Having rapid-fire email conversations with coaches will encourage them to have casual back-and-forth interactions with you.
+Don’t agonize over the wording of your emails, just be yourself.
+While informational emails don’t have to be as polished as your cover letter make sure your spelling and grammar are correct.
+Coaches want to hear from you because then they don’t have to do the chasing and will show them that you’re reliable and committed.

 REGULAR EMAIL UPDATES

 In addition to your informal emails with a coach, you should develop a monthly email update so each coach knows that he or she is going to hear from you every four weeks.
-Use a playful, memorable and descriptive title like “Socorro LaFortune’s First Monday Report” for your update.
-Coaches know they will hear from Socorro on the first Monday of every month.
+Use a creative, memorable and descriptive title like “Socorro LaFortune’s First Monday Report” for your update.
 Coaches love it when athletes show this kind of creativity and effort.
-Regular contact like this demonstrates genuine interest, determination, as well as dependability—traits that coaches value immensely.
+Regular contact like this demonstrates genuine interest, determination, as well as dependability – traits that coaches value immensely.

 ONE EMAIL UPDATE WILL WORK FOR EVERY COACH

-An email update like the one on the previous page is personalized enough to get a coach’s attention.
+An email update title like the one above is personalized enough to get a coach’s attention.
 Meanwhile, it’s generic enough to work for the coach at each of your candidate schools.
-You don’t have to spend eons writing 10 different emails.
-A single update—which you can write in an hour—can be emailed to every candidate coach.
+You don’t have to spend a great amount of time writing 10 different emails.
+A single update – which you can write in an hour – can be emailed to every candidate coach.